dlotterman/metal_code_snippets/documentation_stage/networking/operators_guide_metal_elasticip.md

 A common design with [Equinix Metal](https://metal.equinix.com/) is to use Virtual Machines hosted on Equinix Metal instances as network functions.

-In order to fill that function, it's often likely that an Operator would want to assign that VM an [ElasticIP](https://metal.equinix.com/developers/docs/networking/reserve-public-ipv4s/), for a variety of good reasons.
+In order to fill that function, it's often likely that an Operator would want to assign that VM an [ElasticIP](https://metal.equinix.com/developers/docs/networking/reserve-public-ipv4s/).

 Due to the added levels of abstraction in virtualization and some quirks of how ElasticIPs are implemented can make this a slightly more complicated task than an operator might first assume.

-This guide intends to very simply describe the task at hand and walkthrough the steps and reasons for those steps associated with assigning an ElasticIP into or inside of a Virtual Machine.
+This guide intends to very simply describe the task at hand and walkthrough the steps and the reasoning associated with assigning an ElasticIP into or inside of a Virtual Machine.

 It is worth clarifying that this document does *not* include any of the [Metal Gateway](https://metal.equinix.com/developers/docs/networking/metal-gateway/) feature functionality in scope.

 This document also assumed static ElasticIP assignment.
 If you are looking to manage ElasticIPs through BGP, additional documentation can be [found here](https://github.com/dlotterman/metal_code_snippets/blob/main/documentation_stage/networking/operators_guide_metal_bgp.md)

-### Understanding an Equinix Metal Instance's own network attributes
+### Understanding an Equinix Metal instance's own network attributes

 Before working with ElasticIP's, we first need to cover the fundamentals of an Instance's [network attributes](https://metal.equinix.com/developers/docs/networking/ip-addresses/) as these will have implications on the ElasticIP work later on.

-When an Equinix Metal instance is launched, it can be launched with a Public and Private address where that address is part of a block, and that block is assigned specifically to that instance (and only that instance), and the Metal platform takes care of all the network magic needed to assign routes and gateways to get network packets flowing to and from that instance.
+When an Equinix Metal instance is launched, it can be launched with a [Public](https://metal.equinix.com/developers/docs/networking/ip-addresses/#public-ipv4-subnet) and [Private](https://metal.equinix.com/developers/docs/networking/ip-addresses/#private-ipv4-management-subnets) address where that address is part of a block, and that block is assigned specifically to that instance (and only that instance), and the Metal platform takes care of all the network magic needed to assign routes and gateways to get network packets flowing to and from that instance.

 #### Public vs Private IPs